The “Silk Road” served the ancient China trade with the west from a

 At that time much

-of the wares were shipped to Southeast Asian ports, and from there they
+of the wares were shipped first to Southeast Asian ports, and from there they

 would be taken along the South Asian coast.
-Theses coastal trade routes
+These coastal trade routes

-were used long before Zheng He's fleet ventured into the Indian Ocean.
+were used long before Zheng He with his fleet ventured into the Indian Ocean.

 During the Song dynasty the porcelain exported to the Middle East became